section-engineering-education/engineering-education/content/articles/animations-in-jetpack-compose/index.md

 The `"myTarget"` parameter is the state passed to the composable.
 The best way to define different target states by using `enum` class which makes it easy to switch between them using the `when` expression.

 ### State-based animations
-These are also called animate as state animations since they return a state object whose value is changed continuously until the animation is finished.
+These are also called `animate as state` animations since they return a state object whose value is changed continuously until the animation is finished.
 To add on what we mentioned earlier, let's look at the following example that uses `animateDpAsState`.

-In this example, we will animate the position of a Box composable using its `xOffSet`.
-XOffset refers to how far the component is placed from the origin point along the x-axis.
+In this example, we will animate the position of a Box composable using its `xOffSet`. `xOffset` refers to how far the component is placed from the origin point along the x-axis.

 The value of xOffset will be determined by the Box's current state, thus we need to create an enum class to define the different possible states.